 Sterilization of an inadequately cleaned instrument is not possible.
 Cleaning is the prerequisite for sterilization.
 All disinfection processes, whether done manually or done automatically in a surgical instrument washer can only be effective if prior cleaning is adequate.
-High level enzymatic formulations (Enzymatic Surgical Instrument Cleaners), in combination with a high level surfactant detergent chemical complex, have been shown to be more effective in removing stains, hard water deposits, and encrusted bioburden, while being safe to use for rigid or flexible scopes.
+High level enzymatic formulations (Enzymatic Surgical Instrument Cleaners), in combination with a high level surfactant detergent chemical complex, have been shown to be more effective in removing stains, hard water deposits, and encrusted bioburden.
 Manufacturers of surgical instruments recommend the use of neutral pH enzyme detergent cleaners.
-Neutral pH all-in-one or combination enzyme surgical instrument cleaner detergent concentrates have been shown to be effective in optimizing the efficacy of the passive oxide layer.
+Neutral pH enzyme surgical instrument cleaner detergent concentrates have been shown to be effective in optimizing the efficacy of the passive oxide layer.
 This will provide a longer life for stainless steel surgery instruments.
 Cleaning concentrates with a high or low pH have been shown to erode the passive layer.
 The most common of these cleaning concentrates utilize an alkaline detergent with an acid neutralizer.
-Virtually all manufacturers of surgical instruments and surgical instrument containers recommend against using these and recommend using a neutral ph detergent for cleaning surgical instruments prior to sterilization.
+Virtually all manufacturers of surgical instruments recommend using a neutral ph detergent for cleaning surgical instruments prior to sterilization.